-This is a National Highway Institute (NHI) standard course that is required for all Inspection Team Leaders and Program Managers.
-This comprehensive course, based on the 2012 Federal Highway Administration (FHWA) "Bridge Inspector's Reference Manual (BIRM)", covers AASHTO's element-level inspection approach as well as critical finding procedures.
-This training course is historically hosted by WisDOT during the spring of even years.
-However, this frequency is subject to change; individuals looking to take this training should coordinate with WisDOT to learn about options that exist in any given year.
+This is a National Highway Institute (NHI) standard course 130055 lasting 2-weeks that is required for all Inspection Team Leaders and Program Managers.
+This comprehensive course, based on the 2012 FHWA "Bridge Inspector's Reference Manual (BIRM)", covers AASHTO's element-level inspection approach as well as critical finding procedures.
+This training course is historically hosted by WisDOT when there is enough interested participants.
+Individuals looking to take this training should coordinate with WisDOT to learn about options that exist in any given year.
+A modified version of this course NHI 130056 is also offered for Professional Engineers and only takes 1-week instead of the 2-week option.